s-k-zaman/.dotfiles/README.md

 # dotfiles
-my dotfiles you can copy and paste to yours, ThankYou!
+my dotfiles you can copy and paste to yours.

 ## require "ripgrep"